amro-kamal/Plant-App/README.md

 Now the app covers more than 20 diseases for many plants like (potatos, grap, tomatoes, and others)

-**After you click the 'CLASSIFY THE DISEASE' you just need to wait for few seconds to recive:**
+**After you click the 'CLASSIFY THE DISEASE' button you just need to wait for few seconds to receive:**
 - [x] Detailed description about the detected disease and its symptoms.
 - [x] How to treat the disease.
 - [x] Images showing some affected leaves.